prismlabarizona/AIHDL-2027/README.md

 AI-HDL 2027 has two divisions.
 Teams compete against other teams in their division and are evaluated accordingly.

 - Lower Division - For high school teams.
 Every member of a Lower Division team must be a high school student.
 - Upper Division - For community college, undergraduate, and graduate teams.
-Upper Division teams may mix community college, undergraduate, and graduate students, with a maximum of 3 graduate students per team.
+Upper Division teams may mix community college, undergraduate, and graduate students, with a maximum of 3 graduate students per team. *Teams that include community college students receive bonus points*

 ### **Team Formation**